Is there a benefit to making connections with other health-care providers in this day and age? Absolutely.

 Target Organizations for Outreach

 Engage in individual outreach activities with target organizations.
-See the list of target organizations compiled by the Health-Care Relations Committee.
+See the list of target organizations.

-- Office locations, phone numbers, fax numbers, and e-mail contacts (if applicable)
+- Add office locations, phone numbers, fax numbers, and e-mail contacts (if applicable)

-- Research articles that help reiterate the importance of your office an audiology
+- Research articles that help reiterate the importance of your office and audiology

 - Better hearing institute article (links depression and anxiety to hearing loss)